pabloolvr/Ouclos/README.md

  - Administrators are responsible for registering/managing by turning an non administrator user into an administrator.

- - Administrators responsible for manage products, e.g., they can create, update, read and delete products.
+ - Administrators are responsible for manage products, e.g., they can create, update, read and delete products.

  - Administrators are also responsible to manage orders, they can read, set as delivered and delete orders.